amnesiiac/amnesiiac.github.io/_posts/2024-01-08-gitlab-cicd-mount-src-project-issue.md

   tags:
     - aport-specific
 ```

-the restore_repo_time_as_last_commit.sh could be found at blog post: restore git repo file mtime.
+the restore_repo_time_as_last_commit.sh could be found at blog post: restore git repo file mtime to the time
+at its related last commit.
-after changing all rebornlinux/aport timestamps, it reported all apk up to date, and the needless rebuilt is skipped.
+after changing all rebornlinux/aport timestamps, it reported all apk up to date,
+and the needless rebuilt is skipped.

-◆ method-3 discard the gitlab build-in git operation by setting the GIT_STRATEGY as none,
+$ 3 discard the gitlab build-in git operation by setting the GIT_STRATEGY as none,
 manually clone / fetch the utilized aport repo before each job starts.
 this method can fix the bug, but will not pretain the tag of each gitlab ci/cd pipeline:

 ```text
 $ git log --oneline
 fff51afa (HEAD, origin/reborn, refs/pipelines/3089452) bootstrap: debugging